marcinjak9/apical.org-gatsby/content/pages/apical-hosts.md

               To join ARP, fill out the registration form with all the necessary information regarding your venue
             title: Submit your listing
+          - body: Consult our team and receive a feedback regarding your listing
-          - title: Get in touch with Apical Tem
+            title: Get in touch with Apical Tem
           - {}
         title: How does it work
       it: